xjdrew/levent/README.md

 code example
 ------------

-levent's api is clean, to start a time limit work is as simple as below:
+levent's api is clean, to request http concurrently is as simple as below:

 ```lua
 lua <<SCRIPT